mitja/mitja.github.io/_posts/2024-08-10-furo-sphinx-theme.md

 permalink: /blog/2024/08/10/furr-sphinx-theme/
 image:
   path: /assets/blog/2024/furo-sphinx-theme/furo-customization.png
-  alt: A screenshot of the Furr Sphinx Theme
+  alt: A screenshot of the Furo Sphinx Theme
 ---

-For documentation, I prefer Sphinx over static site builders like Hugo and Jekyll, as I can
+For documentation, I prefer [Sphinx](https://www.sphinx-doc.org/en/master/) over static site builders like [Hugo](https://gohugo.io) and [Jekyll](https://jekyllrb.com), as I can

 - have one source for html, epub, and PDFs,
 - create docs from Jupyter Notebooks with [Jupyterbook](https://jupyterbook.org/),